 These three sitting postures allow for the free flow of pranayam, the flow of our breath without restriction.
 This is essential to long continous chanting.

 Pranayam is measured in mantras, the mathematical formulas which make the breath controlled with regularity.
-Mantras are written in chhandas, the rhythm of sanskrit which tell stories and express philosophy in poetry.
+Mantras are written in chandas, the rhythm of sanskrit which tell stories and express philosophy in poetry.
 So this sadhana requires an asana which supports our ability to breathe fully and easily.

 To reach the point where we can sit comfortably in these asanas for long periods of time will require the practice of other yoga poses as well.